fortyau/deis-wp/README.md

-Deis WP
+Ecos WP
 =========

-This is a template for installing and running [WordPress](http://wordpress.org/) on [Deis](http://www.deis.com/) with a focus on speed and security while using the official Deis stack.
+This is a template for installing and running [WordPress](http://wordpress.org/) on [Heroku](http://www.heroku.com/) with a focus on speed and security while using the official Heroku stack.

 The repository is built on top of the following technologies.
 * [nginx](http://nginx.org) - For serving web content.